Thin-shell concentration for convex measures: Thin shell for convex measures

-For $r > n + \sqrt n$, we recover the same spherical thin shell concentration as in the log-concave case.
+For $r > n + \sqrt n$, we recover the same thin-shell concentration as in the log-concave case.
 It would be interesting to understand in which precise sense the $s$-concave measures are close to the log-concave measures for $s \in (-1/n, 1/n)$.
-An other question is to know what kind of preprocessing argument like in \cite{KlartagMilman} would enable to recover the small ball estimates from \cite{AGLLOPT}. \end{remark}
+Another question is to know what kind of preprocessing argument like in \cite{KlartagMilman} would enable to recover the small ball estimates from \cite{AGLLOPT}. \end{remark}